GSUSA's Bridging Guide (PDF)

 Check out the Badge Explorer to learn more about all of the new badges and Journeys your girls can earn.
 In every program level, girls can earn Journey awards, skill-building badges, and legacy badges that are designed to spark their curiosity, challenge their limits, and build competency as they progress through Girl Scouts.

-We recommend taking our online trainings for your new grade level and purchasing a Girl Scout Starter Kit to make the transition smooth.
+We recommend taking our online trainings for your new grade level and purchasing a My Girl Scout Kit to make the transition smooth.
 Each Kit comes with the Girl’s Guide to Girl Scouting, an Insignia Tab, the American Flag Patch, the World Trefoil Pin and the Membership Pin.
 Select your Official Uniform Item, Journey Book, Troop Numerals, Council Identification Set, and your choice of a free purple or black bag.
 Visit your local GSNorCal Shop to customize your kit!

 Excited about moving to the next program level?
 Look ahead to all the new adventures your girls can have as they bridge.